ncachanosky/website/content/papers/_index.md

 with [Peter Lewin][PL] (University of Texas at Dallas)
 <a href="http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2479408" class="fancy-button-blue">SSRN version</a>

 [32] 2018.
-[The Grecian Horse: Does Immigration Lead to the Deterioriation of American Institutions?][P32]
+[The Grecian Horse: Does Immigration Lead to the Deterioration of American Institutions?][P32]
 ***Public Choice***, Vol. 30, No. 2, pp. 169-192
 DOI: 10.1007/s11127-018-0509-5
 with [Alexandre Padilla][AP] (Metropolitan State University of Denver)